What Is The Difference Between Blind Ambition And Ambition?

 If ambition is desire, drive, and focus, then blind ambition is blind desire, drive, and focus.
 But what does that mean?
 As individuals strive to succeed, there are many times when their desire to achieve may override their sense of right and wrong.
 For example, someone with blind ambition may turn a blind eye to deceit or they might stop taking care of themselves to reach a goal.
 That's why those who work toward a goal with blind ambition can be their own worst enemy.

 When you're working toward achieving your goals, life is full of choices, and you must make choices that will bring you closer to your goal.
 To succeed and achieve your dreams on your terms, it's important to keep your eyes open and your head clear.
 However, blind ambition is desire without direction, clarity, and preparation.
-It can create confusion, supports bad choices, and makes the whole process of achieving nothing but an exercise in irrational behavior.
+It can create confusion, support bad choices, and make the whole process of achieving an exercise in irrational behavior.

 Blind ambition has no place in a happy, well-balanced life.
 When you live life to the fullest, you enjoy the road to success, and when you have healthy, happy relationships, you make good choices for yourself and your loved ones.
 It's important to get where you're going, but life is not only about the end goal; it's also about the pursuit.

 The pursuit of achievement is not separate from the pursuit of love and happiness.
-Life is not only about obtaining our dreams and desires, but it is also about learning and wisdom.
+Life is not only about obtaining our dreams and desires.It is also about learning and wisdom.
 When you chase your dreams and focus on nothing but the goal, you miss experiences that make life worth living.

 Furthermore, chasing your dreams and achieving your life goals requires more than stamina, willpower, and inspiration; it also requires planning.
 It is not always possible to plan for every twist and turn that awaits you on the road to success, but it is possible to plan alternate routes and scenic diversions.
 Ambition is about desire, and desire will get you there.
 There is no need to rush through the trip wearing blinders.
 If you're blind to what's really happening, you won't enjoy the road to success, and you'll definitely make more mistakes on the way.